Are you or someone you know struggling with addiction?

 Detox settings for Wellbutrin withdrawal may include:

-• Non-medically managed residential detox: You live at the detox facility during Wellbutrin withdrawal but there is limited access to medical care.
+You live at the detox facility during Wellbutrin withdrawal but there is limited access to medical care.
+This is also called social detox.

-Once you complete bupropion detox, it’s best to transition into an inpatient or outpatient drug rehab where you can address the underlying reasons you misused Wellbutrin in the first place.
+Once you complete bupropion detox, it’s best to transition into a residential rehab or outpatient treatment program where you can address the underlying reasons you misused Wellbutrin in the first place.